mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 [Dogen Zenji](glossary#dogen) really admired [Gensha Shibi](glossary#gensha-shibi) and [Seppō](glossary#seppō-gison) [Zen Master](glossary#zen-master) in this story.

 So, “[Gensha](glossary#gensha-shibi) said, ‘[Bodhidharma](glossary#bodhidharma) didn’t come to the East.
 The Second Patriarch didn’t go to the West.’
 This gained [Seppō](glossary#seppō-gison)’s special praise.”
-Seppō really praised Gensha, because Gensha really hit the bullseye.
+Seppō praised Gensha, because Gensha really hit the bullseye.
 The bullseye, [zazen](glossary#zazen) itself, struck him, right in the middle of striking his toes.
 Before he sees his life before hitting or after hitting, he is really focused on right in the middle of hitting, striking his toes.
 That’s why there is nothing to cheat.

 From this point, Bodhidharma didn’t come to the East, [or go to the] West.
 No. When you say Bodhidharma went to China, that is something you understand in the time process, the [dualistic](glossary#dualistic) world.
-So all we have to do is focus on just right here.
+All we have to do is focus on just right here.

-In [zazen](glossary#zazen), I told you before, if you see yourself in zazen with emotions, with anger, with [dullness](glossary#dullness), with indulgence, with [boredom], with sleepiness – and lots of things happen – but remember, that is exactly your life.
+In [zazen](glossary#zazen), I told you before, if you see yourself in zazen with emotions, with anger, with [dullness](glossary#dullness), with indulgence, with boresom, with sleepiness – and lots of things happen – but remember, that is exactly your life.
 Not in a certain period of time which is called zazen; it is really your life, your whole life.
 In the past, in the present, you handle your life *just like this*.

 That’s why when I was at [Eiheiji](glossary#eiheiji) monastery, the [Zen master](glossary#zen-master) scolded us: “When you have to do zazen, you have to do zazen right now.
 If you cannot do this, you cannot do *all* immediately.”
 Because, one is many, many is one.
 If you can deal with one zazen exactly perfectly, use your whole life, you can handle your life.
 But if you don’t – well, it is just exactly proof of your life: how you handled it, how you have been been handling it, and how you will [handle it]; how you are handling it.
 It is true.
 But – don’t be involved in such a feeling in zazen.
-All you have to do is, you can be free from such a feeling, emotions, your picture of your life.
+You can be free from such a feeling, emotions, your picture of your life.
 How you have handled it, how you will handle it, how you are handling it now – you can be completely free.
 For this, when you have to strike your toes on the rock, you *have* to.
 No way.

 This is [shikantaza](shikantaza).